biomdo/springbootrestapi/README.md

-Sampe Spring boot rest api using JPA.
+Sample Spring boot rest API using JPA.<br />
-Connects to MySql database to persist tenant data.
+Connects to MySql database to persist tenant data.<br />
-Basic CRUD operations available for the tenant entity.
+Basic CRUD operations are available for the tenant entity.<br />